veebch/heat-o-matic/README.md

 # Lazycook

 A proportional integral derivative (PID) controller that will be used to run a home-made immersion circulator.
 PID is a fancy way of saying that the code plays a game of 'Warmer', 'Colder' to get something to a value set using the UI.
+There is no doubt that that internet is littered with examples of these things, so it is primarily a didactic exercise that will use a few bits of code we've previously developed, and make us a little smarter along the way.

 # Hardware